fearherbs1/SEC-440-01-Honey-Pot/logging_setup.md

 ## Single Node Stack
 First, you need to create a very simple single node elastic stack on your log server.
-This process is fully coverd in the guide [HERE](https://medium.com/devops-dudes/how-to-deploy-elasticsearch-5b1105e3063a) But here are the basic settup commands:
+This process is fully coverd in the guide [HERE](https://medium.com/devops-dudes/how-to-deploy-elasticsearch-5b1105e3063a) But here are the basic setup commands:

 1.)
 Setup Repo & Install Packages:
 `https://medium.com/devops-dudes/how-to-deploy-elasticsearch-5b1105e3063a`